How sustainable is an electric bike?

 • The most sustainable option is the normal bike.
 This is mainly because of the raw materials and production of the battery and motor used for e-bikes.

 • An electric car is less sustainable than an e-bike.
 A car uses ten times more power for the same distance when compared to an e-bike.
-Also, because the battery of a electric car is more than 100 times as big as the battery of an e-bike, there are a lot more raw materials used.
+Also, because the battery of an electric car is more than 100 times as big as the battery of an e-bike, there are a lot more raw materials used.
 The degrading of the battery of an electric car is still quite harmful for the environment.

 Share this on: